Gina Kline (Gas Flow)

 To have your flow meters calibrated:

 NIST provides calibration services for liquid flow meters.
-There are three primary calibration standards for liquid flow, two are volumetric based and one is gravimetric based.
+There are four primary calibration standards for liquid flow, two are volumetric based and two are gravimetric based.
 The volumetric based primary standards use a 5% propylene glycol and water mixture as the working fluid to match the properties of jet fuel and are: 1) The 0.1 L/s Liquid Flow Standard (formally called the 2 L Hydrocarbon Liquid Flow Standard) and 2) The 2.5 L/s Liquid Flow Standard (formally called 20 L Hydrocarbon Liquid Flow Standard).
-The gravimetric based primary standard uses water as its working fluid and is called the 65 L/s Liquid Flow Standard (formally known as the Water Works).
+The gravimetric based primary standards use water as the working fluid and are called 1) The 65 kg/s Liquid Flow Standard (formally known as the Water Works) and 2) The 15 kg/s Liquid Flow Standard.

 Special Tests for Gas, Natural Gas, and Liquid Flows (18050S-18060S)Special tests for gas, natural gas, and liquid flows are available.
 Example applications include interlaboratory comparisons, round-robin tests, and the validation of other fluid measurement systems.
 Tests to establish or maintain realistic flow measurement traceability for flow facilities can be designed and performed for specific situations.
 Details about this calibration service can be obtained from the technical contacts listed at the beginning of this section.